 Image source: Shutterstock Nearly one million people in the U.S. are living with Parkinson’s disease, which causes progressive symptoms including tremors, stiffness, and gait and balance issues.
 Although there are medications to treat symptoms, the disease has no cure.
-To date, the California Institute for Regenerative Medicine (CIRM) has invested more than $109 million in … Continue reading New gene therapy aims to restore function in early-onset Parkinson’s
+CIRM's support for potential Parkinson's treatments To date, the California Institute for Regenerative Medicine (CIRM) has … Continue reading New gene therapy for early-onset Parkinson’s

 How a childhood condition sparked a career in regenerative medicine

-Diving into a new era of treatment: A patient’s journey with an epilepsy stem cell therapy
+A patient’s journey with an epilepsy stem cell therapy

 Justin Graves diving by the Grand Cayman Islands In 2007, Justin Graves was working at a SCUBA shop in Louisville, Kentucky, when he had his first epileptic seizure.
 "SCUBA diving has just been something I've loved my whole life," he said.
 "My whole family loves it."
-Justin had to give up diving as well as … Continue reading Diving into a new era of treatment: A patient’s journey with an epilepsy stem cell therapy
+Medication not always effective Justin had to give up … Continue reading A patient’s journey with an epilepsy stem cell therapy

 Filling gaps in federal research funding with a focus on neurological diseases

-Over the past 20 years, the California Institute for Regenerative Medicine (CIRM) has supercharged research in California in ways that have often filled gaps in federal research funding.
-This has been true since CIRM was founded in 2004, and federal funding for embryonic stem cell research was extremely hard to come by.
-Now, given current … Continue reading Filling gaps in federal research funding with a focus on neurological diseases
+Over the past 20 years, the California Institute for Regenerative Medicine (CIRM) has supercharged research in California in ways that have often filled gaps in federal research funding and most recently by focusing on gaps in neurological disease.
+A few different factors are limiting biomedical research funding across the United States.
+In addition to recent … Continue reading Filling gaps in federal research funding with a focus on neurological diseases

 20 Years of CIRM: From building the infrastructure to clinical trials